QuentinWach/gdsjam/DevLog/DevLog-004-00-Python-Code-Editor.md

 ## Executive Summary

-This document outlines the implementation plan for adding a Python code editor to gdsjam, enabling users to write gdsfactory code in the browser and view the generated GDS layouts in real-time.
-The feature uses Pyodide (CPython compiled to WebAssembly) to execute Python code client-side, maintaining gdsjam's privacy-first architecture.
+This document outlines the implementation plan for adding a Python code editor to gdsjam, enabling users to write gdsfactory code and view the generated GDS layouts in real-time.
+After investigating client-side execution via Pyodide (WebAssembly), we have determined that server-side execution is the most viable approach for MVP due to native dependency constraints in gdsfactory's dependency tree.

 ## Problem Statement